Strategy of Breakthrough for Health and Wealth

 • My Golden Domino was to stabilize and stop plaque growth.
 Accomplished.

-• My 2nd domino was to reverse plaques to regress back to nothing.
+• My 2nd domino was to reverse plaques and regress them back to nothing.
 I already reversed plaques in my neck carotid arteries in 3 months.
-I am hoping I can do this in my heart in 18 months to 30 months.
+I hope to accomplish this within 18 to 30 months.

 • My 3rd domino was to accelerate this reversal by adding strategic fasting and HIIT exercise.
 I am hoping 12 months to 24 months.

-• My 4th domino is to figure out how to reverse calcified plaque, which is deeed impossible.
-May the Lord give me wisdom to do so and amaze the world and help a lot of people.
+• My 4th domino is to figure out how to reverse calcified plaque, which is deemed impossible.
+May the Lord give me wisdom to do so, amaze the world, and help a lot of people.
 I am researching decalcification and reverse cholesterol transport.

-My 5th domino - which I deem much easier than domino 4, to have a whole food diet eating the foods I love (seafood, pizza, ice cream, burgers, hot dogs) that heal my blood vessels and eyes and prevent disease.
-I’ve researched this a lot in the past, It works well when there is no disease but with my diseases, I need to target my foods to reverse disease.
+• My 5th domino - which I deem much easier than Domino 4 - is to adopt a whole food diet, eating the foods I love (seafood, pizza, ice cream, burgers, hot dogs) that nourish my blood vessels and eyes and help prevent disease.
+I've researched this extensively in the past.
+It works well when there is no disease, but with my specific conditions, I need to target my diet to reverse the disease.
 Once reversed, I can maintain my wholesome health.

 4. The Theory of Constraints